changlinli/intro-to-technical-ai-safety-slides/basic_linear_algebra_exercises/exercises.md

 ## Inner Products

-Inner products are a way of
+Inner products are a way of defining

+First and foremost, inner products are an *optional* addition to a vector space.
+That is a vector space does not need to have an inner product.
+A vector could also possibly have many different kinds of inner products added to it.

+That being said